james-stevens/pyrar/COMMERICAL_HOSTING.md

 * Off-Shore instances can include a locally registered domain name.
 We currently have hosting partners in the location specified, if you require a different location, please ask.

+If you wish to run your own Additional DNS Servers that's not a problem, we just need you to give us the IP Addresses so we can configure the data transfer permissions.

 # You Getting Paid